brackets-userland/brackets-git/README.md

 You can find some samples of features [here](docs/FEATURES.md).

-Currently **Brackets-Git** supports these features (this list may be incomplete as we add new features regularely):
+Currently **Brackets-Git** supports these features (this list may be incomplete as we add new features regularly):

 - `init` / `clone` / `push` / `pull`
 - `create` / `delete` / `merge` branches